 Providing safe and effective care in the deployed setting during an infectious disease pandemic is particularly challenging given limited resources, close living conditions, and delays in test results and supply arrival.
 The DOD GCP PI & ID 3551-13 provide a wealth of information, guidelines, and mitigation strategies for a pandemic, but are not tailored to the specific nuances of COVID-19.
 This section focuses on the unique aspects of dealing with the COVID-19 pandemic in the deployed environment.
 Collaboration between base commanders and medical teams is an essential component of pandemic response.
-Additionally, coordination with TRANSCOM is essential as some Geographic Combatant Commanders (GCC) have published orders indicating all COVID positive service members will be transported out of theater while others have maintained treatment in place unless the patient exceeds the capability of the treating facility.
+Additionally, coordination with TRANSCOM is essential as aeromedical evacuation may be limited to only critically ill COVID-19 patients requiring supplemental oxygen.

-Division of Labor for Quarantine and Isolation.
+Division of Labor for Quarantine and Isolation

-- 1. Quarantine: This is a medically-supported command function to separate high risk individuals from the general population following a potential exposure.
-Commanders are responsible for establishing and maintaining quarantine facilities within their area of responsibility (AOR), and each unit is responsible to identify at-risk personnel based on best medical guidance.
-Quarantine has also been advocated for units mobilizing to a location where there are no reported cases of COVID-19; these mobilizing units should do a formal quarantine either prior to arrival (then travel only with those who have completed a quarantine) or on arrival to location prior to interacting with anyone on the base. - 2.
+- Close contact quarantine: This is a medically-supported command function to separate high risk individuals who have been identified by medical personnel as a close contact to a known COVID-19 positive individual.
+Commanders are responsible for establishing and maintaining quarantine facilities within their area of responsibility (AOR).
+Note: lose Contact Quarantine should not be confused with Restriction of Movement (ROM), which is a type of Travel Quarantine used prior to movement into an operational area that is typically 14 days in length.
+Aa testing capability has increased, additional travel quarantine upon arrival to an operational area might be required if preflight COVID testing is >4% based on local medical standard operating procedures. - 2.
 Isolation: This is a command-supported medical function to care for those with infection.
-These patients are identified by symptoms (i.e. fever, cough, dyspnea, diarrhea, etc.) following an exposure (typically within the past 14 days), and may be identified de novo or from quarantine.
-The duration of isolation can vary based upon the duration of symptoms or the results of testing (see below).
-Because service members are not deployed with a family, even mildly symptomatic patients, who would typically be returned to the care of their family in the garrison setting, become the responsibility of the medical team.
+These patients are confirmed COVID-19 positive identified by symptoms (i.e. fever, cough, dyspnea, diarrhea, etc.) or identified upon testing of known close contacts.
+The duration of isolation is 10 days from positive COVID-19 test and are released from isolation based on a time-out strategy due to limited testing capability and limited resupply.
+Since service members are not deployed with a family, even mildly symptomatic patients, who would typically be returned to the care of their family in the garrison setting, become the responsibility of the medical team, requiring medical isolation facility to include meal delivery.

-Physical Requirements and Logistics of Quarantine and Isolation.
+Physical Requirements and Logistics of Quarantine and Isolation